How to stay on top of allergies and asthma as spring blooms

 Asthma Australia offers an extensive guide and solutions for effective asthma control & management.
 Improve your quality of life with our expert advice.

-Dr Valerio also suggested for the animal lovers allergic to their pets to create a separate no pet zone.
+Dr Valerio also suggests animal lovers allergic to their pets create a separate no-pet zone.

-"It could be in another room for example, or some place you spend a lot of time to relax," he said.
+"It could be in another room for example, or some place you spend a lot of time to relax," he says.

 Doctor Jose Valerio is welcoming men to come get their health checked.
 Photo: Liana Webster